 Removing the stigma of mental health helps reduce barriers to accessing help.

-World Mental Health Day 2017 seeks to take the issue of mental health out of the shadows and into the workplace.
+World Mental Health Day seeks to take the issue of mental health out of the shadows.

 Statistics show that only one third of those with mental health conditions actually seek help.
 Taking the issue out of the shadows emboldens conversations and promotes treatment options for everyone.
 The goal is to mobilize efforts in support of better mental health.